joefrancesconi/raspberryPiNAS/README.md

 ## Downloading Ubuntu Server

 1. Visit the [official Ubuntu website](https://ubuntu.com/download/raspberry-pi) and download the latest version of Ubuntu Server for Raspberry Pi.
+(If you are using the Raspberry Pi imager, disregard these steps.)
 2. Choose the correct version for your Raspberry Pi model (e.g., 32-bit or 64-bit).

 ## Writing the Image to the SD Card

-1. Download and install a tool to write the image to the SD card, such as [Balena Etcher](https://www.balena.io/etcher/).
+1. Download and install a tool to write the image to the SD card, such as [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 2. Insert the microSD card into your computer’s SD card reader.
-3. Open Balena Etcher (or your chosen tool).
+4. Open your chosen tool.
-4. Select the Ubuntu Server image file you downloaded.
+5. Select the Ubuntu Server image file you downloaded or from a dropdown in the Pi imager if you are using that.
-5. Select the microSD card as the target.
+6. Select the microSD card as the target.
-6. Click "Flash" to begin writing the image to the SD card.
+7. Click "Next" and navigate other options to begin writing the image to the SD card.
-7. Once the process is complete, safely eject the microSD card from your computer.
+8. Once the process is complete, safely eject the microSD card from your computer.

 ## Initial Setup